PolamreddyRohini/Personal_Management_System/README.md

-# 🧑‍💼 Personnel Management System
+# 🧑‍💼 Personal Management System

 A web-based Human Resource Management platform designed to streamline employee data management, attendance, leave tracking, payroll processing, and performance analysis.
 Built using Agile methodology with focus on usability, security, and modular development.